SoftUni-Internal/interactive-content/EN/04-Modules-And-Routing/01-NgModule.md

 # Suggested Common Module

+Angular-Modules-and-routing-7-Suggested-Common-Module

-If we are dealing with a small size project, we may use the single `AppModule` for all declarations.
+When working with a small-sized project, we may use the single `AppModule` for all declarations.

-However, when the application grows bigger and more complex we should use **shared**, **core**, and **feature** modules.
+However, when the application expands and becomes more complex, we should use **shared**, **core**, and **feature** modules.

-Doing so will ensure proper separation of concerns, and scalability will be not a problem as our application grows.
+Doing so will ensure proper separation of concerns, and it will improve scalability.

 Let us see how each type of module works:

-- **Shared Module**: as the name suggests is used pieces of our application that need to be used across multiple areas.
+- **Shared Modules**:  contains pieces of our application, shared across multiple areas

-We declare a shared module If a component is going to be re-used multiple times.
+We declare a shared module to enable component reuse.

-- **Core Module:** is a way to separate the configuration layer of our application from the rest of the application.
+- **Core Modules:** a way to separate the configuration layer of our application from the rest of the application

-We can do that by declaring our features and shared modules in a **Core Module** and just provide that **Core Module** to the `AppModule`.
+We can do that by declaring our features and shared modules in a **Core Module** and simply providing it to the `AppModule`.

-We can look at this as a parent feature module for content that we are going to add to an application.
+We can look at this as a parent feature module for the content we add to an application.

-- **Feature Module:** all of the content is going to be encapsulated inside of a single area.
+- **Feature Module:** all of the content is encapsulated inside of a single area

-A feature module is a stand alone application inside your full application, which should be made up of multiple feature modules.
+A feature module is a sub-application inside your project.

+An Angular application contains multiple feature modules.

 You can find more information about NgModules in the [Angular guide](https://angular.io/guide/ngmodules).